 - Once dried, cocao beans can be stored for 4-5 years.

 - After the dried beans arrived at the processing plant, first they are cleaned to remove any debris.

-- These beans are roasted at different temperatures and in varied time duration depending upon the humidity, size of beans and the desired flavor to darken the color.
+- These beans are roasted at different temperatures and in varied time duration depending upon the humidity, size of beans and the desired flavour to darken the color.

-- After roasting, beans are winnowed in which the shells of the beans are removed and leaving behind the roasted cocoa core.
+- After roasting, beans are winnowed in which the shells of the beans are removed ,leaving behind the roasted cocoa core.
 It is the basic and vital ingredient to make the chocolate.